jkruse27/Tutorials/README.md

 - Non linear analysis
 - DMA
 - Non-gaussianity
-- Applications of deep learning
+- Applications of deep learning - Under work...

 ## Structure
 This repository is organized as follows: